 This issue is all about the experiences that bring meaning to our lives —experiences of disenfranchised grief, resiliency, vulnerability, shame, acceptance, inclusion, and identity.

-This issue explores accepting yourself to live a happier life, and embracing every part of ourselves.
+This issue explores accepting yourself to live a happier life and embracing every part of ourselves.
+Serial entrepreneur Melanie Notkin graces the cover.

 This issue explores understanding your true self: your values, your needs, wants, and source of growth.